frconor-ebook/meditations/_posts/2025-05-07-st-philip-and-st-james.md

 At one point, this author says that the number of Catholics who died in Auschwitz was similar to that of the Jews.

 Many Jews died in many other places.
-But if you push the Catholic Holocaust together, not just in Nazi Germany, but in all these other communist countries, the numbers of Catholics who gave their lives for the faith is something enormous.
+But if you push the Catholic Holocaust together, not just in Nazi Germany, but in all these other communist countries, the number of Catholics who gave their lives for the faith is something enormous.
 It\'s an aspect of our history that we need to know more about.

 We don\'t have any new message to announce, because the Good News is unchanging: that Christ died for our sins, that He rose again, that He lives beside us, that He loves us as nobody can ever love us, that He has destined us for eternal happiness beside Him, when we shall see Him face to face.